 NOTE: The eighth vitamin C product that The Ordinary offers is The Ordinary Magnesium Ascorbyl Phosphate 10%.
 It’s currently being reformulated.
 It is a water-soluble derivative of vitamin C that is formulated to hydrate and brighten the skin.

-Final Thoughts on The Ordinary Ascorbic Acid
+The Ordinary Ascorbic Acid Serum: Affordable and Effective

 The Bottom Line: The Ordinary Ascorbic Acid 8% + Alpha Arbutin 2% is my favorite pure vitamin C product from The Ordinary, since it contains a medium-strength concentration of pure vitamin C that doesn’t irritate my somewhat sensitive skin.